lukastribus/rtrcheck/README.md

 ### No serial found in FILE, assuming zero

-This verbose output means that a serial field was empty or non-existing, zero is therefor assumed.
-This is caused by [rtrdump omitting zero in JSON](https://github.com/cloudflare/gortr/issues/83).
+This verbose output means that a serial field was empty or non-existing, zero is therefore assumed.
+This could happen during the first run or because rtrdump is too old.
+Make sure you are using the rtrdump version listed in [Requirements](#requirements).

 ### RTR serial is all over the place (instead of steadily increasing)